 Imagine you're six years old and want to make a big pitcher of lemonade to sell to your neighbors.
 Not having much experience in the usual order of lemonade-making operations, you start with a jug of water.
 As soon as you squeeze in the lemon juice, it dissolves and dissipates almost instantly, along with all of its fruit acids and sugars.
 You then pour in granulated sugar, and it sinks to the bottom, where it takes a little while to fully dissolve.
-That's similar to what happens to the caramelized sugars in your coffee—they're larger molecules that are harder to break down, but they do eventually dissolve.
-If you've added slices of lemon to the pitcher for decoration, you might discover that over time, some unwanted pithy, bitter flavors—the kind that exist in most plants—will start to leach into the mix, but those flavors will likewise take some time to fully dissolve and integrate with the rest of the beverage.
+That's similar to what happens to the caramelized sugars in your coffee.
+They are larger molecules that are harder to break down, but they do eventually dissolve.
+If you've added slices of lemon to the pitcher for decoration, you might discover that over time, some unwanted pithy, bitter flavors—the kind that exists in most plants—will start to leach into the mix, but those flavors will likewise take some time to fully dissolve and integrate with the rest of the beverage.

-Coffee ground particles are porous; their structure looks a bit like that of a sponge, with little tunnels running through it.
+Coffee ground particles are porous; their structure looks a bit like that of a sponge with little tunnels running through it.
 The soluble material that's extracted is embedded throughout the walls of those little tunnels.
 In some ways, the extraction process sort of looks like the mine cart scene in Indiana Jones and the Temple of Doom when the water starts chasing them through the tunnels.
 The bigger the coffee particle, the longer the mine cart tunnel system inside that coffee particle, and the more time it will take the water to travel through it, extracting solubles as it goes.
 If it helps to imagine tiny versions of Indy, Willie, and Short Round being chased by the brewing water inside the coffee particle, feel free.

 Controlling all five brewing variables means that you can extract the fruit acids, fruit sugars, and caramelized sugars from the coffee bed (i.e., the mass of coffee grounds that settles together in a filter), but wind down the brewing process before extracting the dry, bitter plant material.
 You can try any type of brewing method—drip, immersion, a combination of the two—and as long as your brewing variables are balanced, the desirable flavor materials will be extracted into your cup.

 Tea is a different story.
-The product of the Camellia sinensis plant is a bit more of a chameleon, in that every style of tea all starts from the same exact leaf.
+The product of the Camellia sinensis plant is a bit more of a chameleon, in that every style of tea all starts from the same leaf.
 That said, as with coffee, what we taste in tea can be broken down into a few main categories: polyphenols, amino acids, and essential oils.

 Polyphenols comprise a grouping of different plant compounds, like flavanols (and specifically catechins), that contribute body and structure as well as the general blueprint for a tea's flavor profile.
 They're also responsible for a tea's bitterness.
 Amino acids, the building blocks of proteins, contribute texture and savory qualities, and essential oils produce aromas and more delicate, complex flavors.
 Polyphenols dissolve and are extracted fairly quickly, while amino acids take more time, but essential oils are the ringer here: They don't actually dissolve into a tea, because oils aren't soluble in liquid.
 We need enough time during the steeping process for the water to break down the cellular structure of the leaf.
 This is what allows the essential oils to be released into the brewed tea, where they'll exist as an integral part of the tasting experience—even though they're mostly just floating on the surface.

 This doesn't mean that all teas are the same: As tea is processed, these building blocks of what we taste undergo massive changes.
 Raw polyphenols in the leaf will contribute more raw, "green" flavors to a tea, while oxidized polyphenols develop into heavier, deeper flavor categories.
-Green tea producers try to preserve more of those raw polyphenols by halting oxidation soon after picking; oolong tea processing usually involves bruising and shaping the leaves for uneven oxidation in order to build complexity; and in black tea production, leaf-crushing generally exposes leaves to longer oxidation periods, creating richer colors and robust flavors.
-Many tea producers will also adjust their farming practices in order to change the way chemical compounds build inside of the leaves.
+Green tea producers try to preserve more of those raw polyphenols by halting oxidation soon after picking; oolong tea processing usually involves bruising and shaping the leaves for uneven oxidation to build complexity; and in black tea production, leaf-crushing generally exposes leaves to longer oxidation periods, creating richer colors and robust flavors.
+Many tea producers will also adjust their farming practices to change the way chemical compounds build inside of the leaves.
 Nitrogen-rich fertilizers trigger more amino acid production in the leaves.
 Higher-elevation farmland and longer periods between harvests allow leaves to develop high essential oil content.

 But virtually all tea varieties, from a Japanese Kabuse Sencha to a high-mountain oolong from Taiwan, require an immersion steeping method.
 Tea needs steeping because of the way that tea leaves give up the ghost.

 In the final stages of processing high-quality tea, the leaves are finished—shaped, fired, dried.
-This can be done in a number of different ways, but, with just a few exceptions, high-quality tea is generally prepared with the leaves fully intact and rolled into a tight globe or a thin stripe.
-In order to let the water fully penetrate into the structure of the tea leaf, you need time and saturation.
+This can be done in several different ways, but, with just a few exceptions, high-quality tea is generally prepared with the leaves fully intact and rolled into a tight globe or a thin stripe.
+In order to let the water fully penetrate the structure of the tea leaf, you need time and saturation.
 The leaves need to be able to unfurl, and you need the surfaces of the tea leaves to be exposed to the steeping water.

 The easiest way to achieve this is always going to be through immersion, meaning that steeping is the core of the process, though different preparation methods are used depending on the tea style.
 Gaiwans—small lidded bowls—are designed for high-temperature, high-dose, short steeping times for tightly rolled, globe-shaped oolong teas.
-Standard teapots with larger capacities work well for thin, stripe-shaped black teas and China green teas with longer two- to three-minute steep times, giving the leaves plenty of room and time to lazily unfurl.
+Standard teapots with larger capacities work well for thin, stripe-shaped black teas and China green teas with longer 2- to 3-minute steep times, giving the leaves plenty of room and time to lazily unfurl.
 And handled Japanese clay kyusu pots allow the preparer to use low-temperature water and quick steeping times, while the handle allows for gentle, rocking pours to drain the teapot quickly in between infusions.

 Meanwhile, rigging up a drip tea-brewing process can work to extract polyphenols and amino acids, but tea leaves need constant contact with water for essential oils to release completely.
 Drip brewing uses a constant rinsing action, and likely won't fully draw out the flavors we want from a tea.
-Aside from that, using a paper filter immediately eliminates about a third of what we would normally taste from a tea's flavor profile, since essential oils and tiny particles get trapped in the filter's fibers.
+Aside from that, using a paper filter immediately eliminates about a third of what we would normally taste from a tea's flavor profile since essential oils and tiny particles get trapped in the filter's fibers.

-Looking across the spectrum of tea preparation styles, it's impressive how similar they all are, and how little the design of each one has changed over the last hundred years.
+Looking across the spectrum of tea preparation styles, it's impressive how similar they all are and how little the design of each one has changed over the last hundred years.
 The tea-steeping process doesn't often respond to what crazy thing has been found to be possible; it starts at the farm, focusing on what a tea can offer and working to achieve that specific flavor profile every step of the way.
 And sometimes, when I look at my weird Danish coffee brewer in its little half-zipped ski jacket, or the Aeropress in that kitchen cabinet by my fridge, I wonder if the coffee industry could stand to take a few more cues from the world and traditions of tea.